video card

 The front porch occurs after the line of video information has ended and blanks the signal, ready for the sync pulse that follows.
 The back porch occurs after the sync pulse and gives time for the beam (of a CRT) to move from right to left, ready for the next line.
 There is no beam with an LCD monitor but the timing still needs to be followed, to keep the timings correct.
 These pulses also apply to vertical timing.
 However, the back porch for the vertical signal is also needed for the beam to return not just from right to left but also to the top!

-The other criteria is that the circuit is synchronous, We can split counters into two categories. asynchronous and synchronous.
-With an asynchronous counter a clock is provided at the first stage and ripples through to the following stage(s).
-With a synchronous counter a clock is provided to each stage, making everything clock in time.
+The other criteria is that the circuit is synchronous.
+We can split counters into two categories. asynchronous and synchronous.
+With an asynchronous counter, a clock is provided at the first stage and ripples through to the following stage(s).
+With a synchronous counter, a clock is provided to each stage, making everything clock in time.
 I need to use a synchronous counter, to keep everything in time.

 HORIZONTAL